Nengmy Vang Dead: Prime Suspect In Wisconsin Rampage That Left Four Dead Dies In Hospital

 — Post-Crescent Media (@PostCrescent) March 24, 2017

 According to court records, Nengmy Vang had also been struggling with debt: since 2009 he has been sued five times by various lenders seeking thousands of dollars.
-The day before the shootings the couple was issued a garnishment notice to repay $9,370 to a credit union.
+The day before the shootings, the couple was issued a garnishment notice to repay $9,370 to a credit union.

 Naly Vang works at the Rothschild bank, and investigators say Nengmy Vang showed up at her workplace on Wednesday.
 What happened next is unclear, but he allegedly shot Dianne Look and Karen Barclay.
 His wife Naly managed to escape unhurt.